symfony/symfony-docs/components/http_foundation.rst

 PHP's session management requires the use of the `$_SESSION` super-global, however, this interferes somewhat with code testability and encapsulation in a OOP paradigm.
-To help overcome this Symfony2 uses 'session bags' linked to the session to encapsulate a specific dataset like 'attributes' or 'flash messages'.
+To help overcome this, Symfony2 uses 'session bags' linked to the session to encapsulate a specific dataset of 'attributes' or 'flash messages'.

 This approach also mitigates namespace pollution within the `$_SESSION` super-global because each bag stores all its data under a unique namespace.